tsulimancsi/blood-lipid-profile-test-generator/README.md

 A complete cholesterol test is also called a lipid panel or lipid profile.
 It's used by medical professional to measure the amount of “good” and “bad” cholesterol and triglycerides, a type of fat, in your blood.
 Too much cholesterol can lead to:

-1. heart disease
+1. Heart disease
-2. stroke
+2. Stroke
-3. atherosclerosis, a clogging or hardening of your arteries
+3. Atherosclerosis, a clogging or hardening of your arteries

 What Does a Cholesterol Test Measure?